rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 > Please note: To reach a broader audience, a Chinese version of this article is not provided.
 If needed, please use your browser's translation feature.
 Thank you for your understanding.

 > Cloudflare Pages might be gradually phasing out, please consider using Cloudflare Worker for future projects.
+This article does not necessarily reflect the latest architecture of this blog.

 ## Introduction